AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 git reset --hard <hash-id>
 ```

-You're also not limited to just resetting against commits in the current branch...
+You're also not limited to just resetting against commits in the current branch.
 For example, you can reset a local branch to point to another local branch:

 ``` {data-copyable=true}
 git reset --hard <someOtherBranch>